mintary/comp-250-prep/Session3.md

 3. What kind of information would our recursive calls like to know?
 Write a method signature to reflect what parameters we should pass.
 4. What should you do if at some recursive step, the sum of `curr` exceeds `n`?
 5. What should you do if at some recursive step, the sum of `curr` is equal to `n`?
 6. Draw the recursion tree for this problem, including how `curr` is being modified through successive recursive calls.
+Step through an example call of your method.
+What's the order the recursive calls are called in?

 #### Problem 4: Modified binary search